digitalocean/Kubernetes-Starter-Kit-Developers/04-setup-prometheus-stack/README.md

 The [Ambassador Edge Stack Deployment](../03-setup-ingress-controller/ambassador.md#step-1---installing-the-ambassador-edge-stack) created earlier in the tutorial, provides the `/metrics` endpoint by default on port `8877` via a `Kubernetes` service.

 Next, you will discover the `Ambassador` service responsible with exposing metrics data for `Prometheus` to consume.
-The service in question is called `ambassador-admin` (note that it's using the `ambassador` namespace):
+The service in question is called `edge-stack-admin` (note that it's using the `ambassador` namespace):

 ```shell
 kubectl get svc -n ambassador